-Pairing a third crossing project with policies and projects specifically aimed at protecting or generating job opportunities for low-income communities, communities of color, and/or nonprofits and small businesses that serve these communities.
+Pairing infrastructure projects with policies and projects specifically aimed at protecting or generating job opportunities for low-income communities, communities of color, and/or nonprofits and small businesses that serve these communities can have significant health impacts (40).

-- Offering training for skilled and technical positions created by the third crossing project in low-income communities and communities of color could actively extend opportunities to populations traditionally harmed by large-scale transportation infrastructure projects. - Establishing "ban the box"/fair chance hiring policies and considering a program to actively employ formerly incarcerated people for construction and permanent jobs created by the third crossing project could extend employment opportunities even further. - To prevent non-residential displacement, developments resulting from a third crossing could establish affordable workspaces for nonprofits, small businesses, work centers, and industry guilds for low- and moderate-wage private sector jobs.
+- Offer training for skilled and technical positions created by the third crossing project in low-income communities and communities of color could actively extend opportunities to populations traditionally harmed by large-scale transportation infrastructure projects. - Establish "ban the box"/fair chance hiring policies and considering a program to actively employ formerly incarcerated people for construction and permanent jobs created by the third crossing project could extend employment opportunities even further. - To prevent businesses and services from displacement, developments resulting from a third crossing could establish affordable workspaces for nonprofits, small businesses, work centers, and industry guilds for low- and moderate-wage private sector jobs.